 Ok – If you are still reading and haven’t been too phased by what you have read, then I will cover some additional things we supply for the Manxter 2+2 which are available as extras to the standard kit.

 - Vented Side pods – These are used to fill in the sides.
 The vents add a sport look and can be used to mount radiators or oil coolers.

 - Rear Radiator Wing – This is a surround to house a radiator or oilcooler.
-You will need to determine how to mount the radiator/oil cooler and the rear wing
+You will need to determine how to mount the radiator/oil cooler and the rear wing.

 - Seatbelts – ADR approved Front and Rear Seat Belts designed to work in the Manxter 2+2

-- Coloured Finish – The Kit comes in a grey primer finish however we offer Dupont 2 pac or coloured gel coat as an extra.
+- Coloured Finish – The Kit comes in a white primer finish however we offer Dupont 2 pac or coloured gel coat as an extra.
 We highly recommend getting a 2 pac finish over a coloured gel coat finish for the following reasons.
 We can offer a very competitive price to do a 2 Pac finish.
 The colour selection and level of customisation is almost unlimited.
 When you compare a 2 Pac finish to a gel coat finish the difference in brightness and vibrancy is amazing and the ability to repair a 2 Pac finish to be a perfect match is possible.
 If you are local, we can even allow you to take the kit away for pre-assembly in Primer, bring it back un-assembled and we will still offer the same price for paint.
 Note some conditions will apply.

 If you are happy with all that I will finally cover some other options for your buggy.
 Again some of these may require the engineer to undertake additional testing to be satisfied.
 Always consult with your engineer before proceeding.